What is Mesothelioma?

 What is a statute of limitations?

 Each state has a set time frame, called a statute of limitations, in which legal claims must be filed.
 The range is about one to five years, but the time period varies from state to state, so it’s important to speak with a qualified attorney as soon as possible.
 Personal injury lawsuits and wrongful death lawsuits can have different statutes of limitations.
-For a full list of statutes of limitations by state or contact our team to connect with an asbestos lawyer, click here.

 What is the average amount of legal settlements?